 The activities for which you are requesting funding:

-If you receive a grant you must submit a final report upon completion of the project.
+If you receive a grant, you must complete the project and submit a final report in Nova.
 See Terms and Conditions – receipt of OAC project grant funds for more information on reporting obligations.
-Complete and submit the report in Nova.

-For information on how assessors rate applications see the Evaluation Rubric – Activity Projects.
+For information on how assessors rate applications see the Guide to OAC Assessment and the Evaluation Rubric – Activity Projects.

 Complete and submit an application in Nova, OAC’s online grant application system.
 You will be able to apply online in Nova approximately two months before the deadline.

-Your completed application includes:
+Your application will include:

-For help creating a profile or submitting an application in Nova, see the Nova User Guide.
+For details on creating a profile or submitting an application in Nova, see the Nova User Guide.

 Isolated or fly-in communities: Northern Ontario communities that have infrequent flights, have no roads leading in or out or have restricted road access, and that have a higher cost of living.